Break It Yourself

-The track "Lusitania" features a duet with Annie Clark from St. Vincent.
+The track "Lusitania" features a duet with St. Vincent.

 Critical reception

 The album was well received by critics: according to Metacritic, the album has received an average review score of 80/100, based on 33 reviews.

 The album debuted on the Billboard 200 at No. 10, which is Bird's first top 10 entry in the chart, selling 30,000 copies in the first week.